Sponsorship Accountability Metrics (SAM) Project

 BACKGROUND

 In late 2017, several marketers requested that MASB address an inability to quantify returns from sponsorship at a time when investments in sponsorship were growing, audiences were fragmenting, and robust measurement was lacking.
+The Sponsorship Accountability Metrics (SAM) Project began as a joint endeavor by MASB and the Association of National Advertisers (ANA) to determine how sponsorships contribute to brand and business outcomes and to provide a “roadmap” for marketers to increase their return on sponsorship investments.

 3 Stages of Sponsorship Accountability